ThinkParQ/beegfs/mon/README.txt

 ------------

-The BeeGFS monitoring service (beegfs-mon) collects statistical data from the various BeeGFS nodes and stores it into a time series database (at the moment only InfluxDB is supported).
+The BeeGFS monitoring service (beegfs-mon) collects statistical data from the various BeeGFS nodes and stores it into a time series database (at the moment InfluxDB and Apache Cassandra are supported).

 Prerequisites and dependencies
 ------------------------------

+We highly recommend to use InfluxDB as backend unless you already have a Cassandra Cluster in use that you want to utilize for mon.
+The next sections only refer to InfluxDB, if you want to use Cassandra, please refer to the last paragraph.

 InfluxDB and Grafana are NOT included within this package for several reasons: